gsmfnc/StaRS2D/README.md

 ![StaRS 2D](imgs/animation.gif)

-**StaRS 2D** is a very simple simulator to that puts you in charge of the re-entry of **Starship** back to Earth.
+**StaRS 2D** is a very simple simulator that puts you in charge of the re-entry of **Starship** back to Earth.

 You will guide Starship safely to the launch tower